Cacti/plugin_routerconfigs/README.md

 * issue: Number of devices display in manual mode was always 0
 * issue: Echo'd tftp command would sometimes cause premature termination
 * issue: Only send destination filename and server once
+* issue: Device inclusion could be duplicated causing more than one download
+* issue: Correct spelling of 'socked'
+* issue: Include successful devices in email if using --force option.

 --- 1.3 ---
 * feature: Completely rejigged PHPSsh/PHPTelnet to use base PHPConnection class